One of the most popular and fun betting styles when it comes to basketball,

 Billions of dollars are bet every year on the event, and one of the most popular

 ways is the bracket bet.
-To fully understand this type of bet and how to get
+If you’re interested in creating a March Madness bracket, we recommend you check out MyBookie.
+But to fully understand this type of bet and how to get

 involved, we need to make sure you understand the details of the tournament